Evidence and quantification of memory effects in competitive first passage events: Introduction

 However, a general theory to quantify the impact of memory effects on splitting probabilities is lacking.
 Indeed, in the context of first-passage problems for non-Markovian processes, theoretical approaches have mainly been limited to the case of single targets \cite{guerin16,ReviewBray,levernier2019survival,dolgushev15,delorme2015maximum,sadhu2018generalized,Levernier2022Everlasting,walter2021first,levernier2020kinetics}.
 In the case of two targets, the prediction of splitting probabilities is limited to 1--dimensional processes, in a few specific examples \cite{masoliver1986first,bicout2000absorption} or for scale invariant processes using scaling arguments~\cite{majumdar10} or perturbative methods~\cite{wiese19}.

-Here, we introduce a general non-perturbative formalism to predict the outcome of competitive events for the wide class of Gaussian processes.
-Strikingly, on the basis of a prototypical experimental reaction scheme with tracer beads in viscoelastic fluids, we provide a direct experimental evidence of the impact of memory effects on competitive reactions [see Fig.~\ref{Fig1}(d) for illustration], in agreement with our theoretical predictions, while so far experimental observations of first passage properties of non-Markovian processes have been limited to persistence exponents \cite{ReviewBray,wong2001measurement} or passage over barriers \cite{ginot2022barrier,ferrer2021fluid}.
+Here, we introduce a general non-perturbative formalism to predict the outcome of competitive events for the wide class of {non-smooth isotropic} Gaussian processes {with stationary increments (see below for definition), in the case of two targets}.
+Strikingly, on the basis of a prototypical experimental reaction scheme with tracer beads in viscoelastic fluids, we provide a direct experimental evidence of the impact of memory effects on competitive reactions [see Fig.~\ref{Fig1}\textbf{D} for illustration], in agreement with our theoretical predictions, while so far experimental observations of first passage properties of non-Markovian processes have been limited to persistence exponents \cite{ReviewBray,wong2001measurement} or passage over barriers \cite{ginot2022barrier,ferrer2021fluid}.
 In particular, our observations provide a direct experimental proof that the state of the system (constituted by the random walker and the additional degrees of freedom of its environment) at the first passage event is not an equilibrium state.
 Our theory extends to dimensions higher than 1, providing a path towards the understanding of competitive diffusion limited reactions in complex systems.